phillid/dodo/README.md

     e/string/

-check for 'string' at current cursor position, exit with error if not found.
+check for 'string' at each cursor position, exit with error if not found.

-expect does not move the cursor.
+expect does not move the cursors.

 **byte:**

     bnumber

-move cursor to absolute byte 'number' within file
+remove all cursors but one and move this cursor to absolute byte 'number' within file.

 **write:**

     w/string/

-write 'string' to current cursor position, this will overwrite any characters in the way
+write 'string' to current cursor positions, this will overwrite any characters in the way

-write moves the cursor by the number of bytes written
+write moves the cursors forward by the number of bytes written

 **truncate:**